Main Documentation#

 >>> board = Board.from_fen("rnbqkbnr/pp1ppppp/8/2p5/4P3/5N2/PPPP1PPP/RNBQKB1R b KQkq - 1 2") >>> print(board) r n b q k b n r p p - p p p p p - - - - - - - - - - p - - - - - - - - - P - - - - - - - - N - - P P P P - P P P R N B Q K B - R

-- static empty() Board #
+- static empty() Board#

 Creates a completely empty

-, with no pieces on it.- Returns:
+Board, with no pieces on it.- Returns:

 An empty position